 Is FontLab suitable for beginners?

-The great thing is that you can start with basic functions, such as editing points and manipulating Bézier curves, and then gradually explore the advanced options.
+The great thing is that you can start with basic functions, such as editing points and manipulating Bézier curves, then gradually explore the advanced options.
 FontLab is designed to accompany you as you develop your skills.
-It's an investment, yes, but one that gives you a solid foundation for understanding typographic anatomy and industry standards, without feeling overwhelmed from the outset.
+It's an investment, yes, but one that gives you a solid foundation for understanding typographic anatomy and industry standards, without feeling overwhelmed from the start.
 You progress at your own pace.

 How much does FontLab cost?

-Expect to pay around €680 for a full license.
-Yes, it's an initial investment, but it gives you access to all of the tool's features—all of the powerful vector drawing options, metric editing, kerning (adjusting the spacing between letter pairs, which is crucial for perfect typography), and much more, with no time limit.
+About 680€ for a full license.
+Yes, it's an initial budget, but it gives you access to the tool's full functionality - all the powerful vector drawing options, metric editing, kern (the adjustment of spacing between pairs of letters, crucial for perfect typography), and much more, with no time limit.

-What are the key features of FontLab?
+What are FontLab's key features?

 Advantages:

-- Extreme power, professional creation.
+- Extreme power pro creation.

-- Variable font management.
+- Variable font tip management.

 - Surgical precision details.

-- Steep learning curve.
+- Demanding learning curve.

 - Significant cost.